 Key Skills for building the foundation of Resilience

-There are mental, emotional, physical, and social and spiritual skills that every child should possess in order to navigate this stimulus rich environment.
+There are mental, emotional, physical, social, and spiritual skills that every child should possess in order to navigate this stimulus-rich environment.
 When parents model these skills, children shift.
 Start helping your family today by building the foundation of resilience with these bedrock skills.

 The cornerstone of resilience is developing a growth mindset.
-Based in science (Dweck, 2006), this mindset helps all human beings to understand that success in any area of life will depend on learning.
-Growth mindset is used widely in educational settings, yet is underutilized in parenting.
+Based on science (Dweck, 2006), this mindset helps all human beings to understand that success in any area of life will depend on learning.
+A growth mindset is used widely in educational settings, yet is underutilized in parenting.

 How we praise our children matters.
 The simple Pollyanna platitudes will likely do more harm than good for children.
 Switching the language you utilize in praising your children will help them recognize their personal strengths and use them more readily.